Davidnet/kiwiudacitytest/README.md

 ```
 score = (MAXSCORE * distanceFactor / manualFactor) - crashPenalty;
 ```
 Observe that is not a requirement to do the whole circuit in autopilot, but you are severely penalized for spending any time on manual mode.
-After one meter driven in manual, the final score reduces drastically, so manual should not be used except for the most crucial of circumstances.
+After one meter driven in manual, the final score reduces drastically.
+If you drive 9 meters manually, your points will divide by 3.
+Manual mode should not be used except for the most crucial of circumstances (or training)

 ### Available Game Builds (compiled builds of the simulator)